• Home

 Emerging trends in dermatological science increasingly emphasize regenerative therapies and more significantly, the integration of diverse modalities and techniques.

-Franck is dedicated to sharing his professional expertise and practical method in integrative aesthetic medicine, providing attendees with a sophisticated perspective on the convergence of science, wellness, and beauty.
-He systematically integrates traditional acupuncture with advanced therapies, such as Percutaneous Collagen Induction Therapy (CIT), medical-grade microneedling, cosmetic acupuncture, and red light therapy.
-This presentation emphasizes innovative regenerative skincare techniques and illustrates how these modalities collaboratively stimulate collagen production, facilitate skin rejuvenation, and promote healthier, more luminous skin.
+Join Franck Joly, a specialist in cosmetic acupuncture with training in Europe, for an enlightening presentation examining the innovative integration of Eastern medical practices and advanced Western aesthetic methodologies.
+Franck possesses extensive expertise in both cosmetic and medical acupuncture and is committed to sharing his professional expertise and practical approach in integrative aesthetic medicine.
+He will offer participants a sophisticated perspective on the intersection of science, wellness, and beauty by systematically combining traditional acupuncture with advanced therapies, including Percutaneous Collagen Induction Therapy (CIT), medical-grade microneedling, cosmetic acupuncture, and red light therapy.
+This presentation highlights innovative regenerative skincare techniques and demonstrates how these modalities work together to stimulate collagen synthesis, facilitate skin rejuvenation, and promote healthier, more radiant skin.

 Dr. Erin Madigan-Fleck NMD, LE, LEI - USA

-Alison O' Neil - B.S., M.E., A.R.S - USA
+Alison O' Neil - B.S., MH/HS - USA

 THE LONGEVITY AESTHETIC: THE MIND SKIN CONNECTION FOR HEALTHY AGING: